TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/sync-sync.md

 tyk-sync sync -d http://tyk-dashboard:3000 -s your-secret https://github.com/your-repo
 ```

-The GitHub repository must contain a `.tyk.json` file in the root directory.
+The Git repository must contain a `.tyk.json` file in the root directory.
 This file serves as a configuration file for tyk-sync, providing necessary metadata and settings required for the synchronisation process.

 A basic `.tyk.json` file looks like this: